CraftTweaker/CraftTweaker-Documentation/docs/mods/CagedMobs/CagedMobs.md

 ### Modifying existing entities:

-If you want to modify an entity you need the **Entity value**, you get it after you create a new entity, or instead you can just use **getEntity** methode.
+If you want to modify an entity you need the `Entity value`, you get it after you create a new entity, or instead you can just use `getEntity` method.

 ```zenscript
     val cow = entities.getEntity("cagedmobs:mobs/cow");
 ```

-Environments:
+### Environments:

 ```zenscript
     // Remove an old environment: removeEnvironment(environmentString);